Author: Ian Britz

 Example

 As an example, let's create a simple condition where a particular user, named John Smith, isn't allowed to interact with the Add Employee rule component.
-To configure this, first select the Disable button in the menu bar of the Dashboard Designer.

 SELECT N'Rule1'